Special offer

 • Positive traits your company possesses

-20 important questions for an employee engagement survey
+20 important questions on employee engagement

 4. Do you plan to work here one year from now?

-5. There are opportunities for advancement here.
+5. Do you feel there are opportunities for advancement here?

-9. Do you like your coworkers?
+9. Do you feel like you are collaborating effectively with your coworkers?

 10. Do managers treat employees fairly?